Lucinda Hurst Cardon

 They moved to Mesa in 1943 where she has since resided.
 She has been very active in temple work having served eight years as an ordained worker.
 Just a few weeks ago she stated she had done the temple work for three thousand seven hundred names.

-Her husband died May 8, 1965 after sixty-four years of marriage.
-Also two daughter preceded her in death, Hazel, who died as a girl and Mrs. Lois Chalk.
+Her husband died May 8, 1965, after sixty-four years of marriage.
+Also, two daughters preceded her in death, Hazel, who died as a girl and Mrs. Lois Chalk.

 Surviving are five sons, Joseph of Durango, Colorado, Ernest of Turlock, California, Eugene of Bloomfield, New Mexico, Udell of Ignacio, Colorado and Lloyd of Winslow, Arizona; three daughters, Ella (Mrs. Howard Goodman), Gladys (Mrs. Vernon Jack) of Mesa, and Mildred, (Mrs. Ernest Klienworth) of Winslow; 43 grandchildren, 120 great grandchildren and 4 great, great grandchildren.